Tennis Elbow

 Symptoms

 Tennis elbow can develop over time and may cause pain around the elbow joint, inhibit mobility, and weaken wrist muscles.
-Activities such as gripping a tennis racket, golf club, tools, or a drinking cup may become difficult, and even impair the ability to complete tasks or play sports.
-If non-surgical treatment fails to help alleviate symptoms, minimally invasive outpatient surgery at a reputable surgery center may be recommended.
+Gripping a tennis racket, golf club, tools, or a drinking cup may become difficult and even impair the ability to complete tasks or play sports.
+Patients may experience radiating pain in the ulnar nerve and grapple with a limited range of motion.
+If non-surgical treatment fails to help alleviate symptoms, minimally invasive outpatient elbow surgeries at a reputable surgery center may be recommended.

 Tennis Elbow Surgery

-Tennis elbow surgery may be performed using a minimally invasive approach in an outpatient setting.
+Tennis elbow surgery may be performed in an outpatient setting using a minimally invasive approach.
 Patients can often return home the same day.
+The minimally invasive surgery may have differing focuses; an elbow joint replacement will focus on the elbow joint, while other surgical procedures will target the ulnar collateral ligament.
 After the procedure, the elbow will be placed in a splint that enables the use of the hand.
 Some discomfort, pain, and limited mobility should be expected for a few weeks after surgery.
 Recovery after surgery often depends on the size and severity of the injury and the patient’s overall health.
 Participation in physical therapy is recommended to help strengthen and restore the elbow’s mobility.

 What You Need To Know About Tennis Elbow